Full name Eoin Joseph Gerard Morgan

 Morgan made his Ireland debut at the age of 16, making 99 against Scotland in Ayr, and was soon signed by Middlesex, who gave him his debut a week after his 19th birthday.
 He floundered in the 2007 World Cup: batting at No. 3, he made only 91 runs in nine games.
 He soon established himself in the Middlesex line up, especially in limited overs cricket, and his switch to England was long anticipated.
 After securing Ireland's qualification for the 2011 World Cup, in April 2009, he was immediately called up by England, thereby denying Ireland the chances to pick him in the World T20 and beyond.
 Having spent huge sums on developing Morgan as a young cricketer, Ireland had reason to feel aggrieved, but it was a reflection of the problems Ireland would face unless they were afforded Test status and regular ODIs against Full Members.

 Morgan wasted no time in endearing himself to his new cricketing country.
 At the age of 23, he shot to prominence on the back of two match-winning innings against South Africa.
 First was a 34-ball 67 in the Champions Trophy in September 2009, followed two months later with an unbeaten 45-ball 85 in the opening Twenty20 of England's tour of South Africa.
 His bold approach and crisp hitting evoked comparisons with arrival of another English import, Kevin Pietersen, in 2005.

 His growing stature was confirmed when he was the only England player to be awarded a new contract at the auction for the third season of the IPL in January 2010.
 He was signed for $220,000 by Bangalore, where he joined England team-mate Pietersen.
 With much expected he failed to make an impression and was soon left on the bench.
 But he returned to his best for England in the subsequent World Twenty20 in the Caribbean as his powerful shot-making and coolness under pressure helped him to 183 runs and helped England to their first triumph in global limited-overs events.
-With three ODI hundreds that year, his first for England coming against England in Dhaka, his reputation was soaring.
+With three ODI hundreds that year, his first for England coming against Bangladesh in Dhaka, his reputation was soaring.